wordshaker/dotnetnotts-blog/_posts/2020-09-24-hacktober-contributing.md

 ---
 layout: post
 title: Contributing to the .NET Notts Repositories
-description: "How to contribute to the .NET Notts repositories both during Hacktoberfest and going forward."
+description: "Do you want to take part in Hacktoberfest?
+Or want some guidance on how to contribute to Open Source Repositories?
+This post outlines how to contribute to the .NET Notts repositories, and other repositories, both during Hacktoberfest and going forward."
 date: 2020-09-24
 cover: "/assets/header-image.png"
 author: Jessica White